NetworkBlockDevice/nbd/doc/proto.md

 - `NBD_OPT_STRUCTURED_REPLY` (8)

     The client wishes to use structured replies during the transmission phase.
-The option request has no additional data.
+The client MUST NOT send any additional data with the option, and the server SHOULD reject a request that includes data with `NBD_REP_ERR_INVALID`.

-    The server replies with the following:
+    The server replies with the following, or with an error permitted elsewhere in this document:

     - `NBD_REP_ACK`: Structured replies have been negotiated; the server MUST use structured replies to the `NBD_CMD_READ`